Hillmen of the Trollshaws: Contents

+Publication history

+Tolkien Enterprises granted an exclusive, worldwide license to ICE in 1982 to create and market role-playing games based on LotR.
+ICE quickly developed Middle-earth Role Playing, and then developed a long line of source books dealing with various geographical areas of Middle-earth.
+One of these was Hillmen of the Trollshaws, a 36-page book designed by Jeff McKeagle, with cover art by Gail B. Mcintosh, and interior art by Stephen Peregrine, published by ICE in 1984.

 Reception

+In Issue 32 of Abyss, Dave Nalle noted "Hillmen treats a less familiar setting, and does it rather well.
+The scenarios provided are all fairly good with nice variety."
+Nalle concluded, "On the whole, this package seems interesting and playable, and offers room for originality and inventiveness."

-Andy Blakeman reviewed Hillmen of the Trollshaws for Imagine magazine, and stated that "Hillmen of the Trollshaws features Cameth Brin, a fortress built into a rocky outcrop, which protects a deserted town in its shadow.
+In the British RPG magazine Imagine, Andy Blakeman stated "Hillmen of the Trollshaws features Cameth Brin, a fortress built into a rocky outcrop, which protects a deserted town in its shadow.
 Explorations of Cameth Brin are obviously called for, and who could refuse the challenge?"

-J. Michael Caparula reviewed Hillmen of the Trollshaws in The Space Gamer No. 76.
-Caparula commented that "I found Hillmen of the Trollshaws to be a good value for [the price]. if you use the 'Trollshaws' adventure in the original MERP rules as a jumping-off point, you'll find this module useful for continuing the campaign in the same area.
+In The Space Gamer No. 76, J. Michael Caparula commented that "I found Hillmen of the Trollshaws to be a good value for [the price]. if you use the 'Trollshaws' adventure in the original MERP rules as a jumping-off point, you'll find this module useful for continuing the campaign in the same area.
 Cameth Brin is a worthy enough conception to be used in any fantasy campaign, MERP or otherwise."